arangodb/arangojs/README.md

 # API

-All asynchronous functions take an optional node-style callback (or "errback") with the following arguments:
+All asynchronous functions take an optional Node-style callback (or "errback") as the last argument with the following arguments:

 * *err*: an *Error* object if an error occurred, or *null* if no error occurred.
 * *result*: the function's result (if applicable).